 There was a guide waiting in the car park to take us on to the falls.
-It was optional as to whether you went with him, but for a cost of €3 each I would definitely recommend it.
+It was optional as to whether you went with him, but for a cost of €3 each, I would definitely recommend it.
 Our guide was legally registered and undergoes annual testing for fitness and competence.

 Our guide, Ali was exceptional.
 His knowledge of the area was outstanding, as was his English.
 Ali told us later that he had never been to school but had gone on tours with his older brothers since he was young and learnt to speak other languages just by listening to tourists.
 He spoke: Arabic, Berber, French, German, English and Spanish.
 Not bad for no schooling!
-Unfortunately he wasn’t able to write but he didn’t seem too perturbed about that – he was happy, cheerful and loved his job.
+Unfortunately, he wasn’t able to write but he didn’t seem too perturbed about that – he was happy, cheerful and loved his job.

 As we headed towards the falls, Ali gave us a lot of information about the area and was happy to answer any questions.
 The first thing that we noticed as we passed the river was the brown colour of the water.
 Ali explained that the rain in the last few days had caused the red soil to be washed into the river.
-Apparently it had not rained for the previous six months so the villagers were extremely happy.
+Apparently, it had not rained for the previous six months so the villagers were extremely happy.

 Passing the Olive and Fruit Trees

 As we walked along a shaded path of olive trees we came to a clearing.
-Across the valley were old troglodyte caves in the side of hill.
+Across the valley were old troglodyte caves in the side of a hill.
 I took a photo and I had just started listening to more on the caves but quickly became distracted when a farmer and his little group of sheep and goats passed us.
-There was a little baby goat with its mum, needless to say I missed the rest of the information on the caves and was busy watching the baby goat!
+There was a little baby goat with its mum, needless to say, I missed the rest of the information on the caves and was busy watching the baby goat!
 (Sometimes I think if you left me at a farm with baby animals I’d be happy for months!).

 The short route to the Ouzoud Waterfalls took us past many fruit and olive trees.
 There were various colours and numbers on most of the trees which we found out were symbols of the owners.
 If there were two colours on a tree this meant that one family owned the land and another family owned the tree.
 In this situation, the fruit of the tree is shared between the two families.